Document Type | Modernised |

 Cambises put a Judge to death, that was a good deed,

-{20}But to kill the young Child was worse to proceed.
+{20}But to kill the young child was worse to proceed.

-To murder his Brother, and then his own wife?
+To murder his brother, and then his own wife?

 So help me God and holy dame, it is pity of his life!

-Heare you?
+Hear you?
 I will lay twenty thousand pound,

 That the king himself does die by some wound.